whatataps123/Decrypt-and-Vigenere-Cypher/README Vigenere Cypher.md

 # Vigenere Cypher

 This Python project encrypts a message inputted by the user using the Vinegere Cipher, which employs a keyword to perform the encryption of messages by shifting every plaintext letter by a corresponding keyword letter.
-Moreover, this code uses the Object - Oriented approach by defining a class with two parameters and two methods.

 ## Getting Started

 ### Installing